 - a.
-"Actively Enrolled" means those home visiting program participants who are still enrolled in the home visiting program, have some enrollment time during the reporting period, and have participated in at least one (1) home visit or encounter within 3 months of the end of the reporting period.
-This may include participants who newly enrolled in the period. - b.
+"Active Enrollment Caseload" means those home visiting program participants who are enrolled in the home visiting program, have some enrollment time during the reporting period, and have participated in at least one (1) home visit within 90 days of the end of the reporting period.
+The home visiting program participant may have entered or exited services within that reporting period. - b.
 "Administrative Supervision" means supervision provided to staff involving adhering to and implementing agency policy and procedures, paperwork, data collection, report writing, coordinating, monitoring productivity, and evaluating performance. - c.
 "At-Risk Community" means a community for which indicators of risk are present in greater proportion than in Washington as a whole according to the statewide Home Visiting Needs Assessment. - d.
-"Benchmarks" means the federally or state required performance measures that will be measured and reported on through this Contract. - e.
-"Clinical Supervision" means regular supervision of staff involving program methods and models, fidelity, curriculum, screening tools and procedures, case reviews, goal setting with families, reviewing and evaluating client progress, teaching, and providing guidance and advice. - f.
+"At-Risk Family" means families residing in at-risk communities and determining the priority populations from which participants are recruited. - e.
+"Benchmarks" means the federally or state required performance measures that will be measured and reported on through this Contract. - f.
+"Clinical Supervision" means regular supervision of staff involving program methods and models, fidelity, curriculum, screening tools and procedures, case reviews, goal setting with families, reviewing and evaluating client progress, teaching, and providing guidance and advice. - g.
 "Confidential Information" means information that is protected from public disclosure by law.
 There are many state and federal laws that make different kinds of information confidential.
 In Washington State, the two most common are the Public Records Act RCW 42.56, and the Healthcare Information Act, RCW 70.02.
 This includes names; postal address information (other than town or city, state and zip code); telephone numbers, fax numbers, e-mail addresses; social security numbers; medical record numbers; health plan beneficiary numbers; account numbers; certificate/license numbers; vehicle identifiers and serial numbers, including license plate numbers; device identifiers and serial numbers; web universal resource locators (URLs); internet protocol (IP) address numbers; biometric identifiers, including finger and voice prints; and full face photographic images and any comparable images.